 Today Rikard Sohlberg, a former colleague from Data General Sweden, visited to get a shot at running CEO for the first time in 15 years:

-Today I took the commuter train from home to the city of Uppsala some 48 km to the north.
+Today I took the commuter train from home to the city of Uppsala.
 At the Uppsala train station I was picked up by Karl-Magnus Pettersson who has a Nova 3/12 that has been sitting in his garage since 1995.
 In addition to the dual cabinet with the Nova 3/12 CPU that also has an expansion chassis, was Karl-Magnus documentation of his software written in Fortran 77, 17 (yes, seventeen!)
 5 Mb Disc Cartridges, some spare boards and an extender board!
 Great!
 Although there is a way of moving the CPU board to the top slot and wire wrapping a couple of wires from slot one to slot 12 to be able to troubleshoot the CPU board, having an extender board makes troubleshooting any board a lot easier.
 And getting an extender board is like striking gold!

 After loading the system onto the trailer we drove to my place where the Nova 3/12 now is in my storage room.